 We’ve already talked about the importance of CLV for your marketing strategy.
 But what you need to make it sparkle is the right data.
 You can devise the most elaborate tactics, but making them work requires the right information about your customers.

-The Criteo survey The State of Customer Lifetime Value reveals that 81% of marketers think that better use of data will boost CLV.
+of marketers think that better use of data will boost CLV.

 This is where data gathering platforms come into play.
 Whether it’s a customer data platform or data management platform, you can obtain an abundance data on your customers.
 The better you know them, their preferences, and their propensities, the more tailored an offer you can provide.